 An approximation of the same design (with the same volume) without the octagonal shape used 18 688.7 kWh of energy.
 This increase was mostly due to the cooling system in the summer, though this system only used 3 944.3 kWh of energy, and even just subtracting this from the total (which is not a fair comparison), the energy used was 14 744.3 kWh, about five hundred kilowatt-hours more than the octagonal shape.
 A regular octagon, or ideally, a circular building should be even more efficient, though this was not simulated due to the need for extensive rework of the design, which would not be consistent with the other tests, along with limitations of the software.

-Perhaps most obviously, insulation is important.
+Perhaps most obviously, insulation is important, for crawl space check First Defense Insulation.
 Changing fiberglass and triple pane glass for cellulose and single-pane glass takes the annual energy consumption all the way up to 64 732 kWh.
 It takes the cost down to 205 545 £, and the breakeven point of insulating everything is only thirteen years (using the electricity price value provided above).
 The windows are the largest source of the increase, changing just the windows to triple-pane glass takes the energy consumption down to 21 624.8 kWh.

 The idea behind roof colour was the following.
 In warmer months, this in the northern hemisphere being the summer months, the sun rises much higher in the sky than in colder months.
 Therefore, the roof, when exposed to more sunlight should be more reflective than the walls, while the walls when less exposed, should absorb more.
 Colouring them accordingly is a passive way of thermal regulation that negates the need for more active methods that expend energy.
 It’s by no means a novel idea, despite which light roofs still seem unfashionable.
 That being said, fashion changes with exposure, and exposure changes with functionality.
 The final design, as seen in Appendix III, takes the idea to the extreme.
 In some parts of the world, such as the state of California there are already building codes for roof colour7, a strategy proven effective by these simulations.
-Affordable roofing and guttering dublin – recommended roofers dublin at your beck and call – a dublin roofing company you can trust.
+Affordable roofing and Emergency roof repairs dublin are the best recommended roofers Dublin at your beck and call, a Dublin roofing company you can trust.

 The same applies to other changes.
 Though the author is not familiar with any regulations mandating circular buildings, the idea behind maximizing the surface-area-to-volume ratio will minimize the building’s energy losses.
 Perhaps future buildings in ever-increasing imperfect environments (such as warm or cold deserts) are bound to be hemispherical.